-When coursework is completed, students will assume positions in a variety of settings such as child care centers, preschools, child development homes and public and private schools, working with infants and toddlers, preschoolers or school-age children.
-A second option, the Early Childhood Education-Associate degree, is also available.
+When coursework is completed, students will assume positions as assistant teachers or caregivers in a variety of settings such as child care centers, preschools, child development homes and public and private schools, working with infants and toddlers, preschoolers or school-age children.
+Coursework from the Early Childhood certificate of specialization transfers into the ECE diploma; coursework from the diploma may be applied to the ECE Associate degree.